-Saffron Cultivation in Kashmir
+Saffron Cultivation Overview

-The Saffron seeds, which are bulb shaped are put into finely loosened ground, this is not an annual thing but is done once in 4 to 7 years.
+The Saffron seeds, which are bulb shaped are put into finely loosened ground, In saffron cultivation process this is not an annual thing but is done once in 4 to 7 years.
 The whole field is divided into small dome shaped portions as shown in the picture below.
 This particular shape ensures the optimum amount of moisture & sunlight to the Saffron seeds. .
 The dome shape also makes Saffron seeds immune to side effects of heavy snow fall in Kashmir in winter.Now the Saffron field so prepared needs annual maintenance, which is explained below:

 The dome shaped portion of the earth is loosened thrice in a year.
 The first process starts with the advent of summer i.e. the first week of June.
 Besides the loosening process, the dome shape is maintained as it is considered important for the growth of the Saffron flower.
 The earth loosening is done by hand & as such there is no machine available as of now to do this job effectively.
 No, you cannot use tractors or similar machines to do this as the process in itself is very sophisticated & finely done.
 While loosening the earth, a farmer has to ensure following things: